-In March 2026, we began building the Belarusian–Danish literary bridge, verse X change.
-Four Belarusian poets and translators traveled to Denmark, where they met with Danish colleagues and worked together on mutual translations of each other’s poetry.
+In March 2026, we began a Belarusian–Nordic poetic dialogue through the project verse X change.
+As the first stage, four Belarusian poets and translators travelled to Denmark, where they met with Danish colleagues to work together on mutual translations of each other’s poetry.
 As a result, contemporary Belarusian poetry will be published in Danish, while works by Danish authors will appear in Belarusian.

 Representing Belarus were the poets Darya Bialkevich, Siarhiej Kalenda, Kseniya Stasiukevich, and Hrozya Vicík.
 Their Danish counterparts and creative collaborators were Christine Kærulv, Cecilie Rönnow Egerup, Katinka Bukdahl Søby, and Joakim Vilandt.